-All EMPG funded personnel must provide proof of completion of NIMS training which includes the following Independent Study (IS) courses 100, 200, 700, and 800, training within one year of hire date.
+All EMPG funded personnel must provide proof of completion of NIMS training which includes the following Independent Study (IS) courses: 100, 200, 700, and 800.
+Training must be completed within one year of the hire date.

 3.2.1 Professional Development Series or National Emergency Management Basic Academy Training